Saturday 13 August 2022

 Laps 2 and 4 (3km): Run east on the footpath beside Cobham Drive for 1.5km.
 The turnaround is about 200m past the main airport roundabout.

-- All competitors, apart from those in the Children’s Relay, must be at least 14 years of age.
+- All competitors, apart from those in the Children’s Relay, must be at least 14 years of age on race day.

 - Prizegiving will be held after each event, with medals awarded to the first team in each grade.